acelaya/ze-content-based-error-handler/README.md

 return (new Acelaya\ExpressiveErrorHandler\ConfigProvider())->__invoke();
 ```

-If your are using Expressive's ConfigManager ([mtymek/expressive-config-manager](https://github.com/mtymek/expressive-config-manager)), you can just provide the class name to it like this:
+If your are using the Expressive's ConfigManager ([mtymek/expressive-config-manager](https://github.com/mtymek/expressive-config-manager)), you can just pass the class name to it like this:

 ```php
 return (new Zend\Expressive\ConfigManager([